-Over the next 12 to 18 months, we expect SCB to experience a slight increase in problem loans as a result of input price inflation.
-This incudes higher cost of living (including for energy) not offset by salary increases, higher vehicle prices because of costlier production along the entire auto supply chain, and higher interest rates that make loans and leases less attractive for buyers, which will weigh on new loan demand and diminishes the debt-service capacity of existing customers.
-In 2022, SCB's problem loans increased slightly to 2.4% of gross loans from 2.2% as of year-end 2021 (excluding related-party exposures from the denominator).
+Over the next 12 to 18 months, we continue to expect a slight increase in problem loans as a result of input price inflation and related strain on disposable income as well as higher interest rates weighing on the debt-service capacity of existing customers.
+In 2023, SCB's problem loans increased slightly to 2.6% of gross loans from 2.4% as of year-end 2022 (excluding related-party exposures from the denominator).
 The historically good metrics benefit from SCB's strong receivables collection management and from occasional problem loan sales.